Last Updated on: 5th October 2023, 01:22 pm

 - Intestinal parasites: Parasites in the intestines, like worms, can disrupt nutrient absorption and cause inflammation in the gut.

-- Metabolic bone disease (MBD): Tortoises with MBD may experience muscle weakness and lethargy, making it harder for them to move around normally.
+- Metabolic bone disease (MBD): Tortoises with MBD may experience muscle weakness and lethargy, making it harder to move around normally.

 - Dehydration: As dehydration becomes more severe, a tortoise will likely experience kidney damage and decreased urine production, leading to a disinterest in food and weight loss.

-- Vitamin deficiency: A lack of vitamins A, D, and E, in particular, can cause tiredness and lethargy.
+- Vitamin deficiency: A lack of vitamins A, D, and E can cause tiredness and lethargy.

 If a tortoise appears sick, take it to a vet for an examination, treatment, and ongoing advice.

 Stress affects tortoises in extreme ways but can lead to depression, causing them to sleep longer.
-This knock-on effect on the immune health makes it more difficult to fight illness and disease.
+This knock-on effect on the immune health makes it harder to fight illness and disease.